danielpmorton/pyastrobee/readme.md

 - [ ] Try flipping all of the face normals on the non-manifold mesh
 - [ ] Work on improving bag meshes
 - [ ] Try out remeshing only half of a bag to see if a denser mesh in an area will give different properties in Bullet
-- [ ] Figure out if it's possible to load arbitrary meshes into mujoco
 - [ ] Organize meshes
 - [ ] Send cargo bag properties to ROS
 - [ ] Get Astrobee ROS/simulation processes working in Pybullet